 Students will receive a syllabus stating the basis for assessment/evaluation in each course.
 Grades are assigned and recorded at the end of each academic term.
 Grades of "W" or "F" are not considered passing and must be repeated.
 Although grades of "D" are considered passing for prerequisite purposes, students are required to repeat any course for which a grade of "D" or less is received.
 In cases where a "D" was earned, the class must be repeated, additional charges will not apply and both grades remain on the student's transcript but only the last grade earned is used in determining the student's CGPA.
-Grades of "D" or "F" repeats, the new grade replaces the old one in the CGPA calculation, but the "D" or "F" remains on the student transcript.
+Grades of "I" are not considered passing and must be completed (see Incomplete Grades below).
+In the cases of "D" or "F" repeats, the new grade replaces the old one in the CGPA calculation, but the "D" or "F" remains on the student transcript.
 Tuition is charged for repeated courses involving "W" or "F" grades but not for courses repeated involving a grade of "D".
 Financial aid may be applied to the cost associated with repeating courses.
 The last grade received for the repeated course becomes and will remain the grade of record.
 However, the program must be completed within 150% of the original program length and repeated courses are applied toward this requirement.